LoomT/kep-keep-scraper/README.md

 2. A GitHub Personal Access Token in the `GITHUB_TOKEN` environment variable for scraping GitHub.
     - `repo:public_repo` scope is sufficient (both KEEP and KEP repos are public).
     - Authenticated requests get the 5000 req/hr REST quota and 5000 points/hr GraphQL quota.
+3. Python 3.14 for analysis notebooks in the `:python` subproject.

 ```powershell
 # Windows PowerShell